- Co-authored merits briefs and served as second-chair in U.S. Supreme Court litigation during the 2019 Term. Banister v. Davis, No. 18-6943.

 - Co-authored briefs and served as second-chair in First Circuit litigation concerning the interpretation of the Indian Reorganization Act.
 Successfully persuaded the court of appeals to affirm the district court’s decision rejecting the U.S. Department of Interior’s interpretation of the Act.
 Littlefield v.
 Mashpee Wampanoag Indian Tribe, 951 F.3d 30 (1st Cir.
 2020).

 - Co-authored a brief in the D.C.
 Circuit on behalf of a biopharmaceutical manufacturer defending FDA’s approval of the manufacturer’s 505(b)(2) application against a competitor’s exclusivity challenge.
 Successfully obtained affirmance of the district court’s grant of summary judgment in favor of the manufacturer and FDA.
 Otsuka v.
 Price, 869 F.3d 987 (D.C.
 Cir.
 2017).

-- Co-authored a brief in the Ninth Circuit on behalf of a major banking client defending against claims of discriminatory lending.
-Successfully defended the client at summary judgment.
+- Co-authored a brief in the Ninth Circuit on behalf of a national bank defending against claims of discriminatory lending.
+Successfully obtained affirmance of the district court’s grant of summary judgment.

-Prior to joining Goodwin in 2014, Mr. Kim clerked for the Honorable Janice Rogers Brown of the U.S. Court of Appeals for the District of Columbia Circuit and the Honorable Bernice B. Donald of the U.S. Court of Appeals for the Sixth Circuit.
+Prior to joining Goodwin in 2014, Mr. Kim clerked for the Honorable Janice Rogers Brown of the US Court of Appeals for the District of Columbia Circuit and the Honorable Bernice B. Donald of the US Court of Appeals for the Sixth Circuit.
 During law school, he served as a judicial intern to the Honorable Inez Smith Reid of the District of Columbia Court of Appeals.